Funmiladeadio/SQL-Chilly-Analysis-/README.md

 ![](Table_char.jpg)

 ## Data exploration
-Observing the questions to be solve above it will be good to create a temporary table that contains all information needed to answer those questions just in a table.
-Values likely to be needed are the Order_date,Region, product_name, Sales_rep name, Sales(Price * Unit), Profit (price – cost).
+Observing the questions to be solve above, it will be good to create a temporary table that contains all information needed to answer those questions just in a table.
+Values likely to be needed are the Sales_date,Region, product_name, Sales_rep name, Sales(Price * Unit), Profit (price – cost).
 #### Syntax:
 ![](Temptable.jpg)